zeyadwaled25/data-analysis-project/README.md

-# مشروع تحليل بيانات ألعاب الفيديو 🎮
+# Video Game Data Analysis Project 🎮

-## نظرة عامة
+## Overview

-يهدف هذا المشروع إلى معالجة وتحليل بيانات ألعاب الفيديو باستخدام تقنيات علم البيانات وأدوات بايثون. يشمل المشروع مراحل استخراج البيانات، تنظيفها، تحليلها بصريًا، وتخزينها في قاعدة بيانات. تم تنفيذ خط الأنابيب باستخدام Apache Airflow بالإضافة إلى مكتبات مثل Pandas وMatplotlib وSeaborn.
+This project aims to process and analyze video game data using data science techniques and Python tools.
+The project includes data extraction, cleaning, visual analysis, and storage in a database.
+The pipeline was implemented using Apache Airflow along with libraries such as Pandas, Matplotlib, and Seaborn.
 ---

-## محتويات المشروع
+## Project Contents

-- **Data_Analysis_Project.ipynb**: الدفتر التفاعلي الرئيسي الذي يحتوي على جميع خطوات التحليل، من استكشاف البيانات إلى التصور والنمذجة.
-- **merged_data.csv**: ملف البيانات الخام المدمجة، يحتوي على آلاف السجلات لألعاب الفيديو مع العديد من السمات (المبيعات، المنصات، التقييمات، إلخ).
-- **cleaned_data.csv**: ملف البيانات بعد التنظيف، جاهز للتحليل والنمذجة.
-- **airflow_project/dags/video_games.py**: كود DAG الخاص بـ Airflow الذي ينفذ مراحل التحميل، التقييم، التنظيف، التحليل البصري، وتخزين النتائج في قاعدة بيانات SQLite.
+- **Data_Analysis_Project.ipynb**: The main interactive notebook containing all analysis steps, from data exploration to visualization and modeling.
+- **merged_data.csv**: The raw merged data file, containing thousands of video game records with various attributes (sales, platforms, ratings, etc.).
+- **cleaned_data.csv**: The data file after cleaning, ready for analysis and modeling.
+- **airflow_project/dags/video_games.py**: Airflow DAG code that executes the loading, evaluation, cleaning, visual analysis stages, and stores the results in an SQLite database.
 ---

-## خطوات العمل
+## Workflow Steps

-1. **استكشاف البيانات**
+1. **Data Exploration**
-   استيراد البيانات من `merged_data.csv` واستكشاف الأعمدة والأنواع والقيم المفقودة.

-2. **تقييم جودة البيانات وتنظيفها**
-   - معالجة القيم المفقودة والبيانات المكررة.
-   - تحويل الأنواع (تواريخ، أسعار، نسب مئوية).
-   - تصحيح القيم غير المنطقية.
-   - تبسيط أعمدة أنماط اللعب.
+   Importing data from `merged_data.csv` and exploring columns, types, and missing values.
+2. **Data Quality Assessment and Cleaning**
+   - Handling missing values and duplicate data.
+   - Type conversion (dates, prices, percentages).
+   - Correcting illogical values.
+   - Simplifying gameplay style columns.
-   - حفظ البيانات النظيفة في `cleaned_data.csv`.
+   - Saving cleaned data to `cleaned_data.csv`.

-3. **تحليل البيانات بصريًا**
-   إنشاء رسوم بيانية توضح:
-   - تطور المبيعات عبر السنوات.
-   - توزيع الألعاب حسب النوع والمنصة.
-   - العلاقة بين السعر والتقييمات.
-   - دعم المنصات المختلفة.
-   - مصفوفة الارتباط بين السمات الرقمية.
+3. **Visual Data Analysis**
+   Creating charts showing:
+   - Sales evolution over years.
+   - Distribution of games by genre and platform.
+   - Relationship between price and ratings.
+   - Support for different platforms.
+   - Correlation matrix between numerical attributes.

-4. **تخزين البيانات**
+4. **Data Storage**
-   إنشاء قاعدة بيانات SQLite وتخزين البيانات النظيفة فيها عبر DAG في Airflow.
+   Creating an SQLite database and storing the cleaned data via a DAG in Airflow.
 ---

-## كيفية التشغيل
+## How to Run

-1. **تشغيل Airflow**
+1. **Running Airflow**
-   - تأكد من تثبيت Apache Airflow.
+   - Make sure Apache Airflow is installed.
-   - شغل Airflow Scheduler وWebserver.
+   - Run Airflow Scheduler and Webserver.
-   - DAG موجود في `airflow_project/dags/video_games.py`.
+   - DAG is located in `airflow_project/dags/video_games.py`.

-2. **تشغيل التحليل التفاعلي**
+2. **Running Interactive Analysis**
-   - افتح `Data_Analysis_Project.ipynb` باستخدام Jupyter Notebook أو JupyterLab.
+   - Open `Data_Analysis_Project.ipynb` using Jupyter Notebook or JupyterLab.
-   - نفذ الخلايا بالترتيب لمشاهدة التحليل والرسوم البيانية.
+   - Execute cells in order to view the analysis and charts.
 ---

-## أعمدة البيانات الرئيسية
+## Main Data Columns

-- **id**: معرف اللعبة
+- **id**: Game identifier
-- **Name**: اسم اللعبة
+- **Name**: Game name
-- **Platform**: المنصة (Wii, NES, PS3, ...)
+- **Platform**: Platform (Wii, NES, PS3, ...)
-- **Year**: سنة الإصدار
+- **Year**: Release year
-- **Genre**: النوع (رياضة، مغامرة، ...)
+- **Genre**: Genre (Sports, Adventure, ...)
-- **Publisher/Developer**: الناشر/المطور
+- **Publisher/Developer**: Publisher/Developer
-- **Sales**: المبيعات حسب المناطق والعالمية
+- **Sales**: Sales by region and worldwide
-- **release_date**: تاريخ الإصدار
+- **release_date**: Release date
-- **genres**: الأنواع التفصيلية
+- **genres**: Detailed genres
-- **multiplayer_or_singleplayer**: نمط اللعب
+- **multiplayer_or_singleplayer**: Gameplay mode
-- **price/dc_price**: السعر والسعر بعد الخصم
+- **price/dc_price**: Price and discounted price
-- **overall_review/detailed_review**: التقييمات
+- **overall_review/detailed_review**: Ratings
-- **reviews**: عدد المراجعات
+- **reviews**: Number of reviews
-- **percent_positive**: نسبة التقييمات الإيجابية
+- **percent_positive**: Percentage of positive ratings
-- **win_support/mac_support/lin_support**: دعم المنصات
+- **win_support/mac_support/lin_support**: Platform support
 ---

-## المتطلبات
+## Requirements

-- Python 3.8 أو أحدث
+- Python 3.8 or newer
-- مكتبات: pandas, numpy, matplotlib, seaborn, jupyter, airflow, sqlite3
+- Libraries: pandas, numpy, matplotlib, seaborn, jupyter, airflow, sqlite3
 ---

-## ملاحظات
+## Notes

-- تم تنظيف البيانات بعناية لضمان جودة التحليل.
-- يمكن تعديل كود Airflow أو الدفتر التفاعلي بسهولة لإضافة تحليلات أو تصورات جديدة.

----
+- Data has been carefully cleaned to ensure quality analysis.
+- Both Airflow code and the interactive notebook can be easily modified to add new analyses or visualizations.